neon64/arch_machine/README.md

 My [dotfiles](https://github.com/neon64/dotfiles) have been gradually becoming too system-specific, including config files and utilities that really only make sense for a specific machine.

-Thus this repo will remain seperate from my dotfiles, and deal with all nitty-gritty system configuration.
+Thus this repo will remain seperate from my dotfiles, and deal with all the nitty-gritty system configuration.
 This includes:

 - locales, timezones, etc...
 - wifi and bluetooth